Skip to Main Content

 2. Office of Research Integrity

-• Each ETD must also an IRB Approval letter from the Office of Research Integrity that documents institutional review board (IRB) approval, or, states that no approval is needed.
+• Each student must obtain an IRB Approval letter from the Office of Research Integrity that documents institutional review board (IRB) approval, or, states that no approval is needed.

 • All students must receive this letter before beginning research on their ETD project, regardless of their topic or plan.
 The letter must be included as Appendix A of your finished ETD document.